IBMTechSales/Liberty-Workshop/docs/environments-setup/reserve-environment/reserve_environment.md

     **Note:** The details of your environment reservation are displayed.

-6. Then click the reservation page to access the reseration details.
+6. Then click the reservation page to access the reservation details.

     ![](./images/reservation-image.png)